Fear for California woman Ksenia Karelina after arrest in Russia on suspicion of treason over Ukraine donation

 CBS News correspondent Imtiaz Tyab reports that Karelina was arrested earlier in February on suspicion of treason and fundraising for Ukraine's army after making a donation of only about $51 to a Ukrainian charity.
 The Russian authorities also said she had attended pro-Ukraine rallies in the U.S.

-"I'm very, very concerned about her, about her physical wellbeing," Karelina's former mother-in-law told CBS News on Tuesday.
+"I'm very, very concerned about her, about her physical wellbeing," Srebroski told CBS News on Tuesday.
 "We know that Navalny was just killed a few days ago.
 We know it wasn't just a death.
 It was the murder."

+Srebroski, who called Karelina "just a very beautiful human being," said as far as she knew, the recently naturalized U.S. citizen had returned to Russia to attend university-level classes on the tourism industry.
+She said ballet is her hobby and passion.

+"I am in shock," she told CBS News, adding that there was "no justice in Russia whatsoever."

 Russian state news agency RIA Novosti posted a video from the FSB showing hooded officers handcuffing and escorting a woman in a white coat with a white hat pulled down over her eyes.
 The FSB said she had been acting "against the security of our country" and had been supporting the Ukrainian army while in the United States.